mosaicnetworks/babble/docs/api.rst

   }

   // Called when a new block is committed by Babble.
 This particular example
+  // just computes the stateHash incrementaly with incoming blocks, and accepts
+  // all InternalTransactions
-  // just computes the stateHash incrementaly with incoming blocks. func (h *Handler) CommitHandler(block hashgraph.Block) (stateHash []byte, err error) {
+  func (h *Handler) CommitHandler(block hashgraph.Block) (stateHash []byte, err error) {
   	hash := h.stateHash